CurveDocs/curve-docs/docs/crvUSD/pegkeepers/pegkeeperv2.md

 ## **Contract Ownership**

-Ownership of the PegKeepers follow the standart procedere.
-Change of ownership first needs to be commited by the `admin` and then the changes need to be applied by the `future_admin`, which is specified when committing.

 Ownership of the PegKeepers adheres to the standard procedure.
 The transition of ownership can only be done by the `admin`.
 Following this commit, the designated `future_admin`, specified at the time of commitment, is required to apply the changes to complete the change of ownership.